Leaders Take Product Managers To The Next Level

 Shreyas Doshi has led product teams at leading tech companies in Silicon Valley - from established giants to emerging startups.
 It's hard to develop into a great leader if you don't have great managers who help you grow.
 As Shreyas explains, finding the right manager is essential for guiding your career toward a leadership role and ensures that your development stays on target.

-Stripe Product Lead on Managing Product Managers (Part 3)
+Stripe Lead Product Manager on Managing Product Managers (Part 3)

 In my experience, picking the right manager is critical for product managers to develop leadership skills.
 The ability to learn from a great leader through collaboration on projects and personal attention will ensure that your development stays on track.
 Most importantly, great managers are those that look at your career as a joint venture.
 In other words, they are accountable for your personal growth and you are able to create a shared career roadmap.